swift-earth-science/tropess-notes/_sources/citation.md

+---
+myst:
+  html_meta:
+    "description": "If you use the code in this book, please cite it as: Kantchev, V. (2023).
+TROPESS Notes - Assorted Jupyter notebooks for TROPESS data access and analysis"
+---

 # Citation

-If you use this book, please cite it as below:
+If you use the code in this book, please cite it as below:

 > Kantchev, V. (2023).
 TROPESS Notes - Assorted Jupyter notebooks for TROPESS data access and analysis. https://doi.org/10.5281/zenodo.8031285